ghadeeralturaif/case-study-bike-bike-share-navigate-speedy-success/README.md

 9. Save the cleaning process  to csv file. <br />
 # Analysis

+You can look at the analysis I made in the R programming language in the Bikeproject.ipynb file.

 # Share
 In this step, will create visualizations and key findings through Google colab. <br />
 # Act